 The two major credit card networks are Visa and Mastercard, but due to widespread financial fraud, cash is still king in Nigeria.
 The country has only just started to offer American Express after years on the provider’s black list, so you may find it hard to use your Amex.

-While many of the big hotels and businesses may affect credit cards, you are more likely to come across vendors that only accept cash payments.
+While many of the big hotels and businesses may accept credit cards, you are more likely to come across vendors that only accept cash payments.

 Our pick for use in Nigeria

 Credit cards without foreign transaction fees can save you a fee of up to 3% on every purchase made outside the US.